Spain > Tenerife

 Teide National Park

 The spectacular Parque Nacional de las Canadas del Teide was declared a protected area in 1954 and includes an enormous volcanic crater with a circumference of 30 miles (48km), out of which rises the highest peak in Spain, Mount Teide.
-It is the largest, one of the oldest, and the most visited national park in Spain and has been declared a UNESCO World Heritage Site.
-Since 2007, it has also been one of the 12 Treasures of Spain.
-In contrast to the coastal regions of Tenerife, the temperatures in the reserve can be extreme: winter in the park, which lies at about 6,562ft (2,000m) above sea level, brings snowfall and gale force winds, while in summer temperatures can soar to above 104F (40C).
+It's the largest, one of the oldest, and the most visited national park in Spain and has been declared a UNESCO World Heritage Site.
+Since 2007, it's also been one of the 12 Treasures of Spain.
+In contrast to the coastal regions of Tenerife, the temperatures in the reserve can be extreme.
+Winter in the park, which lies at about 6,562ft (2,000m) above sea level, brings snowfall and gale force winds, while in summer temperatures can soar to above 104F (40C).

 Piramides de Guimar